 - Read More

-Since 1971, Gary Spanner has had a wrench is his hand as a volunteer crew member with the Miss Madison Racing Team, starting with supercharged Allison engines.
-Spanner works mostly on the team’s engines and gearboxes, although over the years he has handled props, sponsons, fuel and other components.
+Since Miss Madison's 1971 Atomic Cup win, Gary Spanner has been a volunteer crew member with the Miss Madison Racing Team.
+He started with supercharged Allison engines and today he works mostly on the team’s turbine engines and gearboxes, although over the years he has handled propellers, sponsons, fuel, ropes and other components.

-When not racing, Gary crews for a team of vintage Indy cars, consults for small businesses, performs a variety of volunteer work and generally “messes about in boats”.
+Gary still keeps his Mercury Hurricane with Quickie lower unit from his high school racing days ready in his garage in case he finds the right hull for it someday.
+When not racing, he crews for a team of vintage Indy cars, consults for small businesses, performs a variety of volunteer work and generally “messes about in boats.”
+He is also actively searching for the '72 Miss Madison hull to restore it with some other crew members and fans.
 He lives with his wife Cody in Pasco and Seattle, Washington.

 - Read More